Home / Blog /

 Point Solution Fatigue: What Is It and How Can You Avoid It in Your Organization?

-Point solutions can help employers and health plans deliver a comprehensive, personalized, and holistic health and well-being program to employees and members.
+Organizations often contract with different vendors to address specific needs that exist within their employee or member populations.
+These are generally referred to as point solutions.
 But, when there are too many point solutions, people can begin to experience “point solution fatigue.”
 This week we spend some time talking about point solutions and how you can ensure that what you’re offering participants meets their needs as well as those of the business.

 What are point solutions?

 Because health plans and even well-being programs can’t address every employee need, organizations often contract with vendors to provide what are known as “point solutions.”
-Point solutions can take the form of a standalone app or digital tool that employees access from their mobile phones or a desktop.
-Examples of point solutions include help for diabetes management, musculoskeletal health, or weight management programs.
+Point solutions can take many different forms—from a standalone program, app or digital tool.
+Examples of point solutions include help for diabetes management, musculoskeletal health or weight management programs.
 Point solutions can also address mental health, such as text/chat therapy, mindfulness/meditation programs, and programs to reduce stress and increase resilience.
 In short, they’re a convenient way for employers and health plans to fill gaps in the benefits they provide to employees or members.

 What is point solution fatigue?

-It’s estimated that 50% of organizations today offer access to between four and nine point solutions—some say this number can reach 12.1 While point solutions are great for ensuring that you’re providing the latest and greatest health and well-being benefits, when there are too many it can become confusing for participants to know where to go for what type of health care need.
-And this leads to point solution fatigue.
+It has been estimated that about half of organizations today offer between four and nine point solutions to their workforce—some say this number can reach 12.1 While point solutions are great for ensuring that you’re providing the latest and greatest health and well-being benefits, when there are too many it can become confusing for participants to know where to go for what type of health care need and overwhelming for employers responsible for managing the various different vendor relationships.
+And this leads to a phenomenon referred to in the industry as point solution fatigue.

 What are the risks in having too many point solutions?

-The greatest risk is that participants might become so overwhelmed by the number of point solutions available that they abandon them altogether.
-But, perhaps most importantly, when participants must go to multiple apps for singular needs there is no sharing of information between apps, and each solution feels siloed and transactional versus holistic and outcomes-focused.
+The greatest risk in having too many point solutions is that participants might become so overwhelmed by the number of options available to them that they abandon them altogether, perhaps avoiding necessary care to address their health needs.
+Additionally, when participants must go to multiple apps for singular needs and there is no sharing of information between apps, each solution feels siloed and transactional versus holistic and outcomes-focused.

 There are also risks to the business.
 From an administrative standpoint, you need the internal resources to juggle relationships with numerous vendors who only address one health care need.
 It’s also hard to track and measure overall improvements in employee well-being when results originate from various standalone solutions.
 And, of course, there’s the expense of vetting and contracting with numerous providers, not to mention software troubleshooting.
 Lastly, from a branding perspective, when there’s no consistent look and feel across well-being solutions, you lose that sense of cohesion in your program.